crayondrawings/crayondrawings/README.md

 generally we can be EXTREMELY mean without meaning to and im really sorry if that happens to you its not because we dont like you

+we can not remember most of our trauma , as the one holding most of it is dormant and has been dormant for years. we wont talk about it , dont try to get us to explain ourselves . /tar

 ***